rajeevgit8055hub/rajeevtiwari.github.io/README.md

 - 🖥️ **CCC (NIELIT)** – Strong foundation in digital literacy and productivity tools.
 - 🗄️ **SQL (PostgreSQL)** – Skilled in database management, querying, and data analysis.
 - 📊 **Power BI** – Proficient in building interactive dashboards and data visualizations.
-- 📈 **Tableau** – Creating insightful dashboards and visual storytelling with data.
 - 🐍 **Python** – Learning for data cleaning, automation, and scripting tasks.

 ---